Queenie-abosede/Data-Analysis/README.md

 ###
 *.
 No Duplicates, No removal of any columns
 *.
-Loaded Clean Data into Excel for analysid and visualization
+Loaded Clean Data into Excel for analysis and visualization

 ## 📊 Dashboard 1 – Crime Overview (2020–2025)